mahautlatinis/push_swap/README.md

-# ✅ push_swap
+# push_swap 📚
+Push_swap 2021 - (Common Core).
-Push_swap (42cursus) 2020-2021.
-Here the aim is to sort data stacks, using the lowest possible number of actions.
+The aim is to sort data stacks, using the lowest possible number of actions.

 - Actual Status : finished.
 - Result        : 125%